 “Some things never go away,” he said quietly.
 “But I’m taking it one day at a time.”

 I nodded slowly, somehow feeling better again.
-He watched me for a long time, and I didn’t even start to feel uncomfortable.
+He watched me for a long time, and I didn’t even feel uncomfortable.
 Then he leaned back.

 “I don’t know if I should show you this, but…” he muttered, pulling his shirt up to show me his side.
 He had a nasty scar just above his waist.
 “Being a gay guy in a place where people wish to see us dead will leave some marks… That’s why I moved here.
 It’s so much better for us here…”